open-cluster-management/hub-of-hubs-spec-transport-bridge/README.md

         $ export KAFKA_SSL_CA=$(cat PATH_TO_CA | base64 -w 0)
         ```

-1. Otherwise, if you chose Sync-Service as transport, set the following:
+1. Otherwise, if you set Sync-Service as transport, set the following:

     1. Set the `SYNC_SERVICE_HOST` environment variable to hold the CSS host.
         ```